Data is an integral part of all machine learning and deep learning algorithms.

 Here’s what we’ll cover:

-Essentially, it comes down to labeling the area or region of interest—this type of annotation is found specifically in images and videos.
+Essentially, this comes down to labeling the area or region of interest—this type of annotation is found specifically in images and videos.
 On the other hand, annotating text data largely encompasses adding relevant information, such as metadata, and assigning them to a certain class.

 In machine learning, the task of data annotation usually falls into the category of supervised learning, where the learning algorithm associates input with the corresponding output, and optimizes itself to reduce errors.